 FACTBOX-Latest on worldwide coronavirus spread

-Drugmakers will likely have tens of millions of doses of a coronavirus vaccine in the early part of next year, said top U.S. infectious disease expert Anthony Fauci in a Reuters interview, as the global death toll surpassed 700,000.
+Drugmakers will likely have tens of millions of doses of a coronavirus vaccine early next year, top U.S. infectious disease expert Anthony Fauci told Reuters, as the global death toll crossed 706,000.

 DEATHS AND INFECTIONS * For an interactive graphic tracking the global spread, open https://tmsnrt.rs/3aIRuz7 in an external browser.